Charles Hawtrey (actor, born 1914): Legacy

 He has been the subject of two biographies: Charles Hawtrey 1914–1988: The Man Who Was Private Widdle (2002) by Roger Lewis and Whatshisname: The Life and Death of Charles Hawtrey (2010) by the broadcaster Wes Butters.
-BBC Radio 4 broadcast Butters's documentary, Charles Hawtrey: That Funny Fella with the Glasses, in April 2010.
+BBC Radio 4 broadcast Butters' documentary, Charles Hawtrey: That Funny Fella with the Glasses, in April 2010.

-Reference was made to Hawtrey by John Lennon (seemingly nonsensically) just before the song "Two of Us" on the Beatles' Let It Be album.
-John says: "I Dig a Pygmy, by Charles Hawtrey and The Deaf-Aids.
-Phase one, in which Doris gets her oats.”
+Reference is made to Hawtrey by John Lennon (seemingly nonsensically) just before the song "Two of Us" on the Beatles' Let It Be album.
+Lennon says: "I Dig a Pygmy, by Charles Hawtrey and The Deaf-Aids.
+Phase one, in which Doris gets her oats."

+The sleeve of the Smiths' compilation album The Very Best of The Smiths features Hawtrey.